-contribute to the Project's upstream and downstream greenhouse gas emissions.
-DOE has analyzed the life cycle impacts of greenhouse gas emissions from U.S. LNG export facilities.41 In a 2014 addendum analyzing the upstream greenhouse gas emissions of LNG export facilities, DOE estimated that that each incremental increase in natural gas production of 1 trillion standard cubic feet (scf) per year will generate an additional 6.8 million metric tons of CO2e per year.
-42 While the exact downstream emissions of combusting natural gas may depend on several uncertain variables, FERC should engage in "reasonable forecasting" and provide a quantitative estimate of the downstream greenhouse emissions, or else a complete explanation for why it cannot provide the estimate.
-43
+42 See, e.g., Timothy Vinciquerra et al., Regional air quality impacts of hydraulic fracturing and shale natural these activities will contribute to the Project's upstream and downstream greenhouse gas emissions.
+DOE has analyzed the life cycle impacts of greenhouse gas emissions from U.S. LNG export facilities.43 In a 2014 addendum analyzing the upstream greenhouse gas emissions of LNG export facilities, DOE estimated that that each incremental increase in natural gas production of 1 trillion standard cubic feet (scf) per year will generate an additional 6.8 million metric tons of CO2e per year.44 While the exact downstream emissions of combusting natural gas may depend on several uncertain variables, FERC should engage in "reasonable forecasting" and provide a quantitative estimate of the downstream greenhouse emissions, or else a complete explanation for why it cannot provide the estimate.45 As noted earlier, the Commission should use the Social Cost of Carbon, Methane, and Nitrous Oxide to estimate the costs of the project's emissions.